Girgias/php-rfcs/deprecate-bool-type-juggling-function-context.md

 ## Counter-arguments

+A common counter-argument to the deprecation of implicit coercions from scalars to bool is that a parameter declared with a `bool` type should act similar to an `if` statement.
+However, those two cases already differ quite significantly in behaviour as `if` (and other conditional) statements follow the logical type juggling context rather than the function one.
+Meaning values of type `null`, `array`, `resource`, and `object` are accepted for `if` statements but rejected when passed as an argument to a parameter with a `bool` type declaration.
+As such a `(bool)` cast is required in general to achieve this behaviour.

+Another common counter-argument
-A common counter-argument to the deprecation of implicit coercions from scalars to bool is when dealing with external inputs, such a `$_GET` and `$_POST`, is that the content of the input does not matter and one only cares if it is truthy or falsy.
+is when dealing with external inputs, such a `$_GET` and `$_POST`, is that the content of the input does not matter and one only cares if it is truthy or falsy.
 And that this proposal forces the use of `(bool)` cast when not required.